yanir75/Java-Weighted-Graphs/README.md

  </div>

 - **Menu Bar / Buttons Panel** - From them the user can execute all kind of features.
-Almost every feature in the Menu Bar is also available as a button in the Button Panel.
+Almost every feature in the Menu Bar are also available as a button in the Buttons Panel.
-The features are from left to right:
+The features list from left to right:
   - isConnected *// also in the Algorithms bar*
   - TSP *// also in the Algorithms bar*
   - Center *// also in the Algorithms bar*